 The Council of Europe has been long concerned with the supply conditions for medicines for human use and the harmonisation of national legislation in this field.

-In continuing with the programme of activities carried out under the aegis of the former Partial Agreement in the Social and Public Health field, the Committee of Experts on the classification of medicines as regards their supply (CD-P-PH/PHO) was entrusted with reviewing classification practice at the national level and issues recommendations on the classification of medicines and their supply conditions to health authorities of the Council of Europe member states parties to the Ph.
+In continuing with the programme of activities carried out under the aegis of the former Partial Agreement in the Social and Public Health field, the Committee of Experts on the classification of medicines as regards their supply (CD-P-PH/PHO) reviews the classification practice at the national level and issues recommendations on the classification of medicines and their supply conditions to health authorities of the Council of Europe member states parties to the Ph.
 Eur.
 Convention.

 In the absence of harmonised legislation, the CD-P-PH/PHO has given priority to:

 - setting standards for classifying medicines,

-revising annually the appendices of Committee of Ministers Resolution CM/Res(2018)1 on the classification of medicines as regards their supply (superseding Resolution ResAP (2007)1 on the classification of medicines as regards their supply; and
+- revising the appendices of Committee of Ministers Resolution CM/Res(2018)1 on the classification of medicines as regards their supply (superseding Resolution ResAP(2007)1 on the classification of medicines as regards their supply),

-Revisions of the appendices of Resolution ResAP(2007)1 on the classification of medicines as regards their supply (available in Melclass database)
+- Revisions of the appendices of Resolution CM/Res(2018)1 on the classification of medicines as regards their supply (available in MELCLASS database)

 More information about programme results: